J-wq/Physics-Informed-ML/README.md

 # Physics-Informed-ML
-The repository provides a tutorial for the implementation of a physics informed neural network (PINN) to solve a continous heat conduction problem for a cube at an applied heat source on the surface.
+The repository provides a tutorial for the implementation of a physics informed neural network (PINN) to solve a continous heat conduction problem for a cuboid at an applied heat source.
 The PINN can be used to model the temperature fields within materials exposed to, e.g. laser irradiation in additive manufacturing.
+The underlying research question is, if the PINN can model the temperature field within the material accurately.

 ## Underlying physics
 The underlying solved partial differential equation is the heat conduction: